United States PhD in Social Work On-campus Programs

 The Doctor of Philosophy or PhD in Social Work is intended mainly to produce scholars who might contribute to the field through teaching, research, policy development and analysis, or administration.
 PhD graduates leave school to potentially become professors, researchers, policy-makers in governmental and non-profit organizations, and top administrators for human services organizations.

-DID YOU KNOW, “Although the first doctoral degrees in social work were PhD programs (note those offered by Bryn Mawr and the University of Chicago in 1920), a new degree, the doctorate in social work (DSW) emerged in the late 1940s.
+“Although the first doctoral degrees in social work were PhD programs (note those offered by Bryn Mawr and the University of Chicago in 1920), a new degree, the doctorate in social work (DSW) emerged in the late 1940s.
 The earliest DSW degrees were offered at Catholic University in 1947 and, in 1948, at the University of Pennsylvania and Smith College”[i]

 Why Earn a DSW or PhD Social Work on Campus?